roqiaahmed/printf/README.md

 + %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
 + %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters
 + %r: Prints a reversed string
-+ %R: Prints the Rot13 interpretation of a string

 ## Usage
 + All the files are to be compiled on Ubuntu 14.04 LTS